Dark Chocolate Chocolate Chip Peanut Butter Cookies (GF/DF)

 Soft but moist, dark but sweet, and just the right amount of peanut butter to go with the chocolate chips that surprise you with their gooeyness like little sleeper agents of deliciousness… oh I seriously need to eat one right now!

-Secret ingredients include dairy free yogurt, coconut oil, and espresso powder, combining to make these cookies super tender and – with both cocoa powder and chocolate chips – packed with deep chocolate flavor.
+Secret ingredients include dairy free yogurt, coconut oil, and espresso powder (if you dare), combining to make these cookies super tender and — with both cocoa powder and chocolate chips — packed with deep chocolate flavor.
 They are always a crowd-pleaser, probably more than any other cookie I make.
 I know you will love them!

-Why These Gluten Free Dairy Free Dark Chocolate Chocolate Chip Peanut Butter Cookies Are My Favorite
+The Story: Why These Gluten Free Dairy Free Dark Chocolate Chocolate Chip Peanut Butter Cookies Are My Favorite of All Time

 Three reasons: